Separation Lawyers

 - Inform Relevant Organisations

-- Notify institutions such as Centrelink, Medicare, the Child Support Agency, banks, and schools.
+- Notify agencies such as Centrelink, Medicare, the Child Support Agency, banks and schools.

 - Create Parenting Arrangements

-- We can assist in formalising parenting plans or consent orders if needed.
+- These can be formalised in parenting plans or consent orders.

 - Address Financial Matters

-- Keep records of ownership, contributions, and current values.
+- Keep detailed records of property ownership, contributions and valuations.

 - Seek Legal Guidance Early